iesl-lab-inha/k8s-rcv-ml/README.md

 * Migration scenarios : Insufficient resources & Client mobility

 ##  Migration due to insufficient resources
-Edge resources should possess enough computing resources to process the request sent by the client.
+* Edge resources should possess enough computing resources to process the request sent by the client.
 In particular to our scenario, evaluation is performed on memory availability.
-If there are insufficient memory, then the requests are migrated to the nearby edge clusters.
+If there are insufficient memory, then the service requests are migrated to the nearby edge clusters.
+* Provides load balancing of requests and efficient resource utilisation on the edge plane.
+* Prevents service request waiting time for processing.

+##  Migration due to client mobility
+* Service containers are migrtated during runtime from the source to destination edge cluster.
+* Blockchain is used to find the right destination edge cluster
+* When client moves out of range, container metadata information(source_ip, container_id, size, cpu, gpu) of the running container is shared to the blockchain network.
+* The destination node self evaluates itself to handle the container
+* It is done by comparing the container information with the current edge cluster if it can handle the migration container.